AMRHall/NMRshuttle/Installation notes.md

 Import these files into TopSpin.

-Open the file named `runNMRShuttle.py` and check that the file path on line 24 matches the location of the TopSpin installation on your computer.
+Open the file named `runNMRShuttle.py` and check that the file path on line 23 matches the location of the TopSpin installation on your computer.

 ### 3.3.
 Install pulse program
 In TopSpin enter the command `edpul` to go to the pulse program library.
+From the drop-down list in the top right corner select the user pulse program library.

 Go to File > Import and from the folder that you have just downloaded select the file named: